-Values: In keeping with the values of Pfeiffer University, the Master of Science in Physician Assistant Studies program will abide by the following tenets:
+Values: In keeping with the Pfeiffer University Values, the Master of Science in Physician Assistant Studies program will abide by the following tenets:

 - Educational excellence in a learner-centered community.

 - Realization of full potential.

 - Inclusion of diverse learners in a caring, accessible community the Pfeiffer Family.

 - Spiritual heritage and faith formation.

 - Integrity and dignity.